nikgul/tarpaulin/README.md

       --skip-clean                 The opposite of --force-clean
       --force-clean                Adds a clean stage to work around cargo bugs that may affect coverage results --fail-under <PERCENTAGE>    Sets a percentage threshold for failure ranging from 0-100, if coverage is below exit with a non-zero code
-  -b, --branch                     Branch coverage: NOT IMPLEMENTED -f, --forward                    Forwards unexpected signals to test.
-This is now the default behaviour
-      --coveralls <KEY>            Coveralls key, either the repo token, or if you're using travis use $TRAVIS_JOB_ID and specify travis-{ci|pro} in --ciserver
+      --fail-decreasing            Fail if the covarage percentage is decreasing -b, --branch                     Branch coverage: NOT IMPLEMENTED -f, --forward                    Forwards unexpected signals to test.
+This is now the default behaviour --coveralls <KEY>            Coveralls key, either the repo token, or if you're using travis use $TRAVIS_JOB_ID and specify travis-{ci|pro} in --ciserver